CSI-Carlos-Cobian/CSI-Python-2021/README.md

 At least 300 points.

 ## Objectives
-* Understand Git Version control and branching.
+* Understand Git version control and branching.
 * Be able to understand the core aspects and syntax of a programming language.
 * Be able to read and write algorithms using Python.
 * Be able to iterate through multidimensional arrays.